learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ## Learning Goals

 - Use the `<Route>` component to display different components based on the URL
-- Use the `<Navbar>` component to allow client-side navigation
+- Use the `<NavBar>` component to allow client-side navigation

 ## Introduction

-In this lab we are going to build out an application that has routes for a Home Page, Actors Page, Movies Page and Directors Page.
+In this lab we are going to build out a Movie application that has routes for a Home Page, Actors Page, Movies Page and Directors Page.
 Our goal is to provide routes and links for these 4 pages.

-This is what our app should look like when we are done with this lab:
+Here is what each page of our app should look like when we are done with this lab:

 - [Home Page](https://s3.amazonaws.com/learn-verified/react-router-lab-home-page.png)
 - [Movies Page](https://s3.amazonaws.com/learn-verified/react-router-lab-movies-page.png)